The Butterfly Effect 3: Revelations

-The Butterfly Effect 3: Revelations is a 2009 American science fiction psychological horror thriller film directed by Seth Grossman.
-It is the third and final installment in The Butterfly Effect franchise.
+The Butterfly Effect 3: Revelations is a 2009 American science fiction horror film directed by Seth Grossman.
+It is the third installment in The Butterfly Effect franchise.
 The film is set in Detroit, Michigan with most of the filming done there.

 The film was first screened at After Dark Horrorfest film festival before going straight-to-video, with the theatrical release occurring internationally.
 The film received negative reception, but critics called it a minor improvement over the previous sequel.

 Plot

 Sam Reide witnesses a woman being killed, then awakens in an ice-filled bathtub, while his vital signs are monitored by his sister Jenna.
 Sam can travel back to any moment during his lifetime, with his consciousness inhabiting his younger body.
 He helps the police under the guise of being a psychic.
 Sam pays Jenna's rent and buys her groceries, as she rarely leaves the apartment and lives in squalor.

-Elizabeth, the sister of Sam's murdered girlfriend Rebecca, arrives at Sam's apartment.
-She believes that Lonnie Flennons, a man about to be executed for her sister's murder, is innocent, and she wants Sam to find the actual murderer.
+Elizabeth, the sister of Sam's murdered girlfriend Rebecca, arrives at the apartment.
+She found her sister’s diary while helping her parents move and believes that Lonnie Flennons, a man about to be executed for her sister's murder, is innocent, and she wants Sam to find the actual murderer.
 Sam meets with the man who tutored him on time travel, Goldburg, who reminds him of the cardinal rules: He is not to alter his past, nor travel in time with his body left unsupervised.
 When Sam was 15, a house fire killed Jenna, but Sam altered time, saving Jenna.
 Sam's interference resulted in the fire killing their parents.
 After Goldburg leaves the bar, their bartender Vicki seduces Sam.

-Sam agrees to help Elizabeth, and he travels back to June 1998.
+Sam agrees to help Elizabeth, and he travels back to June 6th, 1998.
 He encounters a drunk Elizabeth and tells her to stay in her car, then finds Rebecca dead.
 Elizabeth is killed in her car.
 Sam returns to the present to learn he no longer owns a car or works for the police and is renting out his couch.
 He is now a former suspect in Rebecca's murder who has repeatedly asked for the case file.
 He visits Lonnie, now a lawyer who needs a wheelchair.
 Lonnie tells Sam that on the night of the murder, he drove by, saw Elizabeth and Sam talking, and did not stop.
 Sam visits Goldburg, who suggests he return to the scene of the third murder but only observe.
 Sam also visits Jenna, who is better off and living more cleanly.
 She refuses to help him.